Meet Six Colleagues from China

 Head of Responsible Care, Sales Head of Business Unit Emulsions, Detergents & Intermediates, Greater CHINa

 Shanghai born and bred, Margaret Soong is open-minded and charismatic, and a born salesperson.
-The daughter of a factory manager, she was born in Shanghai, completed her studies (Bachelors in Chemical Engineering, Master of Business, MBA) and gave birth to her daughter here and is now based in Shanghai in her role at Clariant, where she has worked since 2011.
+The daughter of a factory manager, she was born in Shanghai, completed her studies (Bachelor of Chemical Engineering, Master of Business Administration) and gave birth to her daughter here and is now based in Shanghai in her role at Clariant, where she has worked since 2011.

 »Finally!« she says. »I waited a long time for this opportunity, because our company enjoys an excellent reputation across the world as a manufacturer of specialty chemicals.« The new era suits Margaret down to the ground, and she takes every opportunity that comes her way to shape her own destiny.
 She laughs infectiously: »We are completely focused on business here – that’s how we identify ourselves.
 And I’m the last person who would miss a good business opportunity.« Not at any price, though – that is very important to her.